piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 appropriate particle boundary surface model `Part-BoundaryX-SurfaceModel`.
 The available conditions (`Part-BoundaryX-SurfaceModel=`) are described in the table below.

-TODO: Update to fit and include the catalytic model!

 |    Model    | Description                                                                                                                                                                                  |
 | :---------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 0 (default) | Standard extended Maxwellian scattering                                                                                                                                                      |